i2p/i2p.www/i2p2www/spec/common-structures.rst

 * The signature may be verified using the signing public key of the destination.

+* A LeaseSet with zero Leases is allowed but is unused.
+  It was intended for LeaseSet revocation, which is unimplemented.
+  All LeaseSet2 variants require at least one Lease.

 * The signing_key is currently unused.
 It was intended for LeaseSet revocation, which is unimplemented.
 It is currently generated anew at every router startup, it is not persistent.
 The signing key type is always the same as the